-Company financial statements 2024 2023 Materiality £950,000 £900,000 Basis for determining materiality 2% of net assets Rationale for the benchmark applied In setting materiality, we have considered the nature and disposition of the investment portfolio.
-Given that the VCT's portfolio is comprised of unquoted investments which would typically have a wider spread of reasonable alternative possible valuations, we have applied a percentage of 2% of net assets.
-Performance materiality £712,500 £675,000 Basis for determining performance materiality 75% of m ateriality.
-Rationale for the percentage applied for performance materiality The level of performance materiality applied was set after having considered a number of factors including the expected total value of known and likely misstatements and the level of transactions in the period.
+Company financial statements 2024 2023 Materiality £950,000 £900,000 Basis for determining materiality 2% of n et assets Rationale for the benchmark applied In setting materiality, we have cor of the investment portfolio.
+Given comprised of unquoted investmen wider spread of reasonable alterna applied a percentage of 2% of net ats which would typically have a ative possible valuations, we have Performance materiality £712,500 £675,000 Basis for determining performance materiality 75% of m nateriality.
+Rationale for the percentage applied for performance materiality The level of performance material considered a number of factors in known and likely misstatements a period. cluding the expected total value of